usdaud/algotradinglib.github.io/en/pedia/a/alpha_generation.md

 ### 3. Sentiment Analysis

 [Sentiment analysis](../s/sentiment_analysis.md) involves gauging the market sentiment based on news articles, social media posts, and other sources of public information.
 By analyzing the sentiment, algorithms can predict market movements and make trades accordingly.
-Natural language processing (NLP) techniques are commonly used for [sentiment analysis](../s/sentiment_analysis.md) in modern algo trading.
+[Natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) techniques are commonly used for [sentiment analysis](../s/sentiment_analysis.md) in modern algo trading.

 ### 4. Event-Driven Strategies